tfabris/BlueGigaEmpeg/README.txt

 reconnects automatically each time I get in the car and start it up (though it takes a moment to connect).

-Some Bluetooth stereos and headsets *do* need you to press that RESET/PAIR button, which should light the LED for ~30 seconds, during which time you should also put your headset or stereo into pair mode.
+Some Bluetooth stereos *do* need you to press that RESET/PAIR button on the BlueGigaEmpeg, which should light the LED for ~30 seconds, during which time you should also put your stereo into pair mode.

 If one method doesn't work for you, try the other method.
 For example this sequence will work for many stereos and headsets:

- - Press the RESET/PAIR button, and while the LED is still lit, then initiate pairing at your stereo or headset via its pairing feature.
+ - Press the RESET/PAIR button, and while the LED is still lit, then initiate pairing on your Bluetooth stereo via its pairing feature.

- - If that doesn't work, then wait for the RESET/PAIR LED to go dark and then, without touching the RESET/PAIR button, try to initiate pairing with your stereo or headset via its pairing feature.
+ - If that doesn't work, then wait for the RESET/PAIR LED on the BlueGigaEmpeg to go dark, and then, without touching the RESET/PAIR button, initiate pairing from your stereo via its pairing feature.

 Car and empeg should be playing nicely together now, assuming everything else is working correctly.
+Audio from the empeg comes out of your car stereo's speakers, the stereo's track change controls will change tracks on the empeg, and the track titles will appear on the car stereo's screen.

 ------------------------------------------------------------------------------
 Modify empeg's power connection to car if needed
 ------------------------------------------------------------------------------
-I might recommend that, for this installation, you wire up the empeg to your car differently than it would normally otherwise be wired up.
+I might recommend that, for this installation, you wire up the empeg to your car differently than it would otherwise would be.

 This design is intended to be used in such a way so that the empeg is not the primary stereo in the system.
 The empeg becomes one of the Bluetooth inputs into a modern car stereo.
-So the empeg's sleep mode, the empeg's "memory" power connection, and the way this Bluetooth module gets its power from the empeg tuner connector, all combine to cause some interesting problem with power state transitions.
+So the empeg's sleep mode, the empeg's "memory" power connection, and the way this Bluetooth module gets its power from the empeg tuner connector, all combine to cause some interesting problems with power state transitions.
 At least they did in my car, your mileage may vary.

 I found that if I connected the empeg to my car via the regular method (i.e.